joeldev/ADNKit/README.md

 ```
 Using the model objects directly lets you set them up completely (such as setting post.annotations).
 There is not a convenience method for everything, so more advanced situations are intended to be handled by creating the model object, setting it up how you want it, and then handing it directly to an ANKClient method.

+##### Supporting Multiple Logged-in User Accounts

+Documentation and example code for how to support multiple user accounts can be found [here] (https://github.com/joeldev/ADNKit/wiki/Supporting-multiple-logged-in-Users).
+The summary is: don't use ANKClient's sharedClient, alloc/init your own client object (one per user).

 # Documentation

-There are articles and documentation [on the wiki](https://github.com/joeldev/ADNKit/wiki).
+There are many articles worth reading and documentation [on the wiki](https://github.com/joeldev/ADNKit/wiki).

 # Dependencies
 ADNKit uses the following dependencies: